 The City provides a full range of municipal services including police and fire, health, parks and recreation, public works, planning, and general administrative services.
-The City's Enterprise Funds accounts for water and wastewater services and stormwater utility services.
+The City's Enterprise Funds account for water and wastewater services (W&WWS) and stormwater utility services (MDUS - Municipal Drainage Utility System).
 Beginning in May 2005, the City leased operation of the landfill to Republic Services.